whyrusleeping/gx/README.md

   - called during package installs and imports.
   - sets the location for gx to install packages to.

-## The vendor directory
+## Package directories

-The `vendor/gx` (package) directory contains all of the downloaded dependencies of your package.
-You do not need to add the contents of the `vendor/gx` directory to version control, simply running `gx install` in the root directory of your project will fetch and download the appropriate versions of required packages.
+Gx by default will install packages 'locally'.
+This means that it will create a folder in the current directory named `vendor` and install things to it.
+When running `gx install` in the directory of your package will recursively fetch all of the dependencies specified in the `package.json` and save them to the local package directory.

 The location of this directory is not set in stone, if for your specific environment you'd like it somewhere else, simply add a hook to your environments extension tool named `install-path` (see above) and gx will use that path instead.

-Note: This is not to say that you can't add the `vendor/gx` directory to version control, by all means do if you want a single `git clone` or `svn co` to bring all deps with it!
+Gx also supports a global installation path, to set this one you must handle the `--global` flag on your `install-path` hook.
+Global gx packages are shared across all packages that depend on them.

 ## Ignoring files from a publish
 You can use a `.gxignore` file to make gx ignore certain files during a publish.